How to Reduce your Pension Plan Charges

 st Oct 2018 |

-If you have a private pension in Ireland your pension plan charges are most likely higher than they should be.
-Most people mainly focus on past investment performance when originally setting up their pension plan, but don’t pay enough attention to the underlying charges, nor how these charges are going to affect their eventual retirement income.
+If you have a private pension in Ireland your pension plan charges are most likely higher than they could be!
+Most people focus on past investment performance when originally setting up their pension plan, but don’t pay enough attention to the underlying charges, nor how these charges are going to affect their eventual retirement income.

-However, the fact is the core underlying charges can have a huge impact on your accumulating pension pot and eventual retirement benefits.
+However, the fact is the core underlying charges can have a huge impact on your accumulating pension pot.
 Remember private pensions make huge sense because of the great tax breaks on contributions, investment growth, and benefits, but paying a fair level of charges makes them even better!

 Pension Plan Charges – Full Breakdown

-The overall charges that relate to a private pension plan albeit a Personal or Executive Plan are very much influenced by (1) the type of Financial Adviser you choose (2) both the contribution level and the annual fund management charge.
+The overall charges that relate to a private pension plan albeit a Personal or Executive Plan are very much influenced by:

 Choosing a direct agent or your bank’s own financial adviser will not only limit your choice of investment funds, but they will always take an initial commission for setting up your pension and may also receive an ongoing charge against your regular contributions known as renewal commission.
-On top of these charges an ongoing fee, taken against your accumulating pension pot, known as trail commission may also apply.
+On top of these charges an ongoing fee, taken against your accumulating pension pot, known as trail commission may also apply for ongoing investment advice.

-An independent pensions adviser will offer the most investment choice, but may also receive both initial and renewal commission payments or charge a direct fee in lieu of some or all commission.
+An independent pensions advisor or financial broker will offer the most investment choice, but may also receive both initial and renewal commission payments or charge a direct fee in lieu of some or all commission.

 In addition to your chosen adviser charges, the firm that actually invests your pensions money will charge an annual investment charge known as the FMC or fund manager charge.

-With all individual private pension plans, there is also a standard annual pension authority fee of €8.00 PA and some executive plans have very small monthly policy fee’s of circa €3.00 pm, but remember the core charges that really impact your pension are (1) the annual fund manager charge or FMC and (2) the entry charge or allocation rate each time you make a payment dictated by renewal commission.
+With all individual private pension plans, there is also a standard annual pension authority fee of €8.00 PA and some executive plans have very small monthly policy fee’s of circa €3.00 pm, but remember the core charges that really impact your pension are:

-So, let’s look at these key pension plan charges in more detail by breaking them down.
+So, let’s look at all these pension plan charges in more detail by breaking them down.

 1. Initial Commission – Set-up fee